peteratspidey/workshop-2/content/day3/day3.md

-# installing the jupyter notebook
+# installing the jupyter notebook using external package virualenv

 **option 1**